faucetsdn/udmi/docs/registrar.md

 Running the tool will create some output files for each device, and also a top-level `registration_summary.json` file with summary results.
-Detailed error reports (if any) for individual devies will be in their respective device directories.
+Detailed error reports (if any) for individual devices will be in their respective device directories.

 <pre>
 <b>~/udmi$ cat test_site/cloud_iot_config.json </b>